tristedw/omega/README.md

 # omega
-python voice assistant with IOT compatability V0.1, just made it
+python voice assistant with IOT and Chromecast compatability V0.2

 # about
-A python voice assistant, which is capable of controlling sonoff devices flashed with the [tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware or even non modified Wemo smart plugs as well as other features and more to come.
+A python voice assistant, which is capable of controlling sonoff devices flashed with the [tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware or even non modified Wemo smart plugs.
+You can also cast to a chromecast with ethier setting up and using [FlexTV](https://github.com/d8ahazard/FlexTV) to cast to Plex, or you can cast directly from YouTube.

 # installation
 1. install portaudio dependencies